Information Technology Role

 We manage and support

-Leawood Campus network connecting two buildings with a fiber optic backbone, Southcreek office network, Resurrection West network with two buildings, Resurrection Downtown network with two buildings (1522 McGee and 1508 Grand), Resurrection Blue Springs network, disaster recovery data center at 1102 Grand, Saint Paul office network, Saint Paul at OCU videoconference service, site-to-site network (Level 3), 2 firewalls (SonicWALL), 50+ switches (HP, Dell, and Cisco), 1000+ copper Ethernet ports, 27 wireless access points (Ruckus), 50+ printers, 8 Active Directory servers and 3 additional DNS servers
+Resurrection Leawood network connecting three buildings with a 10 Gbps fiber optic backbone, Resurrection West network with two buildings, Resurrection Downtown network with three buildings, Resurrection Blue Springs network, Saint Paul at OCU network for classroom videoconferencing, site-to-site private network (CenturyLink IP-VPN over MPLS), 5 firewalls (Fortinet), 60+ switches (Aruba, Dell, and Cisco), 2000+ copper Ethernet ports, 50+ wireless access points (Ruckus), 50+ printers, 8 Active Directory servers and 3 additional DNS servers

 Church management system

-Anti-virus/anti-spyware (ThirtySevenFour), anti-spam (Office 365 and Barracuda hosted by MBS), software patches (Windows System Update Services and Windows Group Policy), firewalls (SonicWALL) managed by Dell SecureWorks, and backups (R1Soft and Veeam Backup)
+Anti-malware (ThirtySevenFour), anti-spam (Office 365), software patches (Windows System Update Services and Windows Group Policy), firewalls (Fortinet), and backups (Veeam)